Boats at Low Tide by Martin Kelly

 This course concentrates on watercolour painting but also includes a bit of line drawing.
 Students will be introduced to various watercolour techniques such as wet on wet, mixing colours on the paper, wet onto dry, catching the tooth of the paper, scumbling, spattering, use of a rigger and feather, use of masking fluid, etc. Students will work at their own pace on subjects of their choice.

 You can work on still life, flowers or from photographs.
 I also have a wide range of watercolour images in a variety of styles and I demonstrate the various techniques involved as and when required.
 All levels of experience are welcome, from beginners to the more proficient.

 Dates: Autumn term 2018: Sept 17 – Dec 10 (half term w/c Oct 22)

 Spring term 2019: Jan 7 – April 1 (half term w/c Feb 18)

 Summer term 2019: April 29 – June 3 (to take into account May bank

 holidays on 6th and 27th May)

 Venue: Gosling Room

-An A4 or A3 watercolour paper pad – 300gsm weight (the weight is quite important as thinner paper tends to buckle) either Langton, Winsor & Newton’s Cotman, Aquafine or Bockingford.
+- An A4 or A3 watercolour paper pad – 300gsm weight either Langton, Winsor and Newton Cotman, Aquafine, Bockingford or Cass Arts own brand.

-I would suggest one with a nice texture (usually the one called ‘rough’ or ‘Cold Pressed/ NOT’) but if you want to create fine, detailed work, then a smoother texture would be best, such as ‘hot-pressed’.
+I would suggest one with a nice texture (usually the one called ‘rough’), but if you want to create fine, detailed work, then a smoother texture would be best, such as ‘NOT’ or ‘cold pressed’ or even the smoothest paper; ‘Hot pressed’.